byu-cpe/ecen520_student/README.md

 <!--
 * Move synthesis lecture before testbench/types lectures
-* Dedicated lecture on Verilog vs. SystemVerilog (how to code in Verilog)
+* Dedicated lecture on Verilog vs. SystemVerilog (how to code in Verilog) (this seemed to be weak and skipped this time)
+* Dedicated lecture on implementation, constraints, and timing analysis

 [Verification with UVM](./lectures/uvm.md)
 Other Lectures: